somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 ## Rule Based Pricing

-If the price is zero all the time, then the new price is 0 as well.
+- If the price is zero all the time, then the new price is 0 as well.
-If the price is having a constant price each time, then we set the price +/- 1% variation from its constant price.
+- If the price is having a constant price each time, then we set the price +/- 1% variation from its constant price.
-If the price is varying less than 5 price points historically, then select the price of the most generated revenue by far.
-If the price point are roughly 10 then predict the price based on a time series ARIMA model.
-Similarly, for -ve revenue/ volume data.
+- If the price is varying less than 5 price points historically, then select the price of the most generated average revenue by far.

--   merge(): merge the recommended prices from the dynamic pricing service with the new obtained prices from the rule based service.**
+- If the price point are roughly 10 then predict the price based on a time series ARIMA model.
+Similarly, for negative revenue/ volume data.